Coeliac disease can be diagnosed at any age, and both children and adults can show symptoms

 Additional blood tests

 You may have further blood tests to check levels of iron and other vitamins and minerals in your blood.
-This will help determine whether the poor absorption of food from your gut caused by the coeliac disease has led to you developing anaemia (a lack of iron in your blood).
+This'll help check for anaemia.

 In coeliac disease, a lack of nutrients caused by poor absorption can make bones weak and brittle (osteoporosis).

 A DEXA scan is a type of very low dose X-ray that measures bone density.
-This may be required if your GP or consultant thinks that your condition may have started to affect your bones.
+This may be required if your risk score (FRAX/Qfracture) is high.
+This will be calculated as part of your assessment.

 If you've used one, it's important that you talk to your GP about the result.